 Setlist Playlist

-DJ Poska, keep all the beats on point while friends like Beat Assailant, Siba Giba of Get Open, The Feudal Pharaoh, Ilan Moss, and the stage debut of the incredible young Imran helped make it a show we would not soon forget!
+DJ Poska, keep all the beats on point while friends like Beat Assailant, Siba Giba of Get Open, The Feudal Pharaoh, Ilan Moss, and the stage debut of the incredible young Imran helped make it a show we will not soon forget!

-You can also check out his whole anthology on this Spotify playlist, and and of course on his YouTube Channel where many of his songs have fabulous and funny music videos accompanying them, many with guest collaborators like Gaël Faye.
+You can also check out his whole anthology on this Spotify playlist, and and of course on his YouTube Channel where many of his songs have fabulous and funny music videos accompanying them, many with guest collaborators, like Gaël Faye.

 music